lukasb/lexicaltoy/README.md

 which will set NODE_ENV to "production" and hit the prod db

-Create a new users by modifying scripts/create-user.js and running:
+Create a new user by modifying scripts/create-user.js and running:

 ```npm run adduser```